 Give them time, and only put your hand in the tank for a few minutes at a time at first.

-Don’t hover over them with your hands or limbs because beardies see shadows as a sign of an incoming predator.
+Don’t hover over them with your hands or limbs because beardies see shadows as signs of an incoming predator.

-Your lizard likely needs more time to get used to you if they are attempting to attack.
+Your lizard likely needs more time to get used to you if they attempt to attack.

 Perhaps they’ve had a traumatizing experience or other issues with a previous owner.